 Getting a PPI Refund

-1) If you took out a PPI policy since July 2007 you should have now been contacted by the bank that sold it to you .
-If the sale did not comply with the consumer protection code – you will be offered a full refund of premium splus interest.
+1) If you took out a PPI policy since July 2007 you should have been contacted by the bank that sold it to you during 2014 .
+If the sale did not comply with the consumer protection code – you should have been offered a full refund of premium plus interest.
 (Latest info on Review Progress Here)

 If the bank or lender refuses to give you a full refund you can then send a complaint to the Financial Services Ombudsman.
 (FSO)

-One big problem here in Ireland is that if you complain more than 6 years after the PPI start date – the complaint will not be dealt with by the ombudsman.
+One big problem here in Ireland was that prior to August 2017 – if you complained more than 6 years after the PPI start date – the complaint could not be dealt with by the ombudsman.
 More about the 6 year rule here